 Recycling and Waste

-- Comprehensive waste management: Implement waste segregation systems across campus to ensure that recyclables, compostables, and non-recyclables are properly sorted.
+- Comprehensive waste management: Implement waste segregation systems across campus to ensure that recyclables, non-recyclables, and organic food are properly sorted and treated.

 - Zero-waste initiatives: Develop and promote campus-wide zero-waste policies, focusing on reducing packaging, reusing materials, and minimizing overall consumption.